 1. Know When It’s Too Cold to Go Out

 The easiest way to know how to keep dogs warm in the winter is to learn when it’s too cold for dogs to go outside.
 This means considering the temperature outside, accounting for the wind chill factor, and knowing what other weather conditions are expected.

 When it’s 20˚ F outside, it’s too cold for any dog to be walking.
 Above 20˚ F it may still be too cold to walk if conditions are icy, windy, or if your dog is very young, old, or has a compromised immune system.
 If it is safe to go out, make sure to keep walks short and keep your pup wrapped up warm with their feet protected.

 2. Invest in a Winter Jacket or Sweater for Your Dog

-Not all dogs will benefit from a sweater or jacket, but some dogs can.
-Hairless breeds should always wear this type of clothing in cold climates.
+Not all dogs will benefit from a sweater or jacket, but many dogs can.
+Hairless breeds should always wear some type of winter dog clothing in cold climates.
 Short haired and small breeds should always wear a sweater or jacket for insulation.
 Consider getting a jacket or sweater for your elderly dog, sick dog, young puppy, or immune-compromised pet.

 3. Protect Your Dog’s Paws

 While this isn't really a tip about how to keep dogs warm in the winter, it is a tip on keeping them safe.
 When winter arrives it often means chemicals being spread on sidewalks to prevent icing.
 These chemicals can absorb into your dog’s paws and end up being ingested if your dog licks their paws when they get home.

 Sharp ice pieces or objects hidden under snow can be dangerous to your dog’s paws, too.
 Protect your dog’s paws with winter booties or protective waxes.
 If you choose to use paw wax, clean the dog’s paws when you get back home every time after walking.